How to change SYS password on ExaCC Gen 2

 We need to consider the followings when doing so:

-- Database user SYS password
+• Database user SYS password

 Obviously.
 This is the purpose of this change.

-- Backup assistant
+• Backup assistant

 We need to reconfigure backup assistant after changing the SYS password

-- SYS credential stored in DB wallet (keystore)
+• SYS credential stored in DB wallet (Keystore)

-- (optional but highly recommended) TDE wallet password
+• (optional but highly recommended) TDE wallet password

 The admin password provided during database provision applies to both user SYS and TDE wallet.
 Though they could be different, we highly recommend changing the wallet password at the same time.
-This will reduce a lot of confusions in the future, and plus, there is one less password to maintain.
+This will reduce a lot of confusion in the future, and plus, there is one less password to maintain.

-- DR site
+• DR site

 If you have DR servers, obviously you need to carry out necessary updates on them as well.